rust-project-primer/book/src/organization/packages.md

 Every crate contains some metadata, in the `Cargo.toml` file.
 This contains everything cargo needs to know to build the crate, such as its name, and a list of all dependencies it needs to build.
-It also contains metadata neccessary for publishing it on [crates.io][], Rust's crate registry, such as its version, list of authors, license, and description.
+It also contains metadata necessary for publishing it on [crates.io][], Rust's crate registry, such as its version, list of authors, license, and description.
 Finally, this file can also contain metadata for other tooling, some of which we will discuss in this book.
 An